 The modern workplace is a fast-paced, highly competitive environment.
 We work harder for longer to maintain a competitive advantage in a global market where the smallest of margins can affect the success or failure of any given venture.

-Add to this the stress and uncertainty of a global pandemic, the mental wellbeing, and safety of your employees has never been more critical to the success of the recovery efforts of every business.
+Add to this the stress and uncertainty of a global pandemic; the mental well-being and safety of your employees have never been more critical to the success of the recovery efforts of every business.